Affect or Effect: Meaning, Difference And Usage

 • Global audience: Use simple sentences to avoid confusion

-Common Mistakes with Affect or Effect
+Common Mistakes with Effect or Affect

 These are the most frequent errors people make.